GatorGauge/GatorGauge/README.md

 The `list` command and the `list <repo name>` command lists all repositories if no arguments are given or all files in the given repository.

-The `analyze <target>` command performs sentiment analysis and gensim on the given target (source, comments, commits, reflection).
+The `analyze <target>` command performs sentiment analysis and Gensim on the given target (source, comments, commits, reflection).

 The `quit` command quits the program.